Skip to main content

 Pre-work

-Review and complete pre-work for this course.
+Review and complete the pre-work for this course.

-This course uses blended learning to make the most of your time, focusing the live sessions on interaction, knowledge sharing and practice, and ensuring you have plenty of opportunities to embed learning on the job.
-Please note that you will need to complete all accompanying work and come to the session prepared and ready to engage with your colleagues.
+This course uses blended learning to make the most of your time.
+The session focuses on interaction, knowledge sharing and practice, ensuring you have plenty of opportunities to embed learning on the job.

-The pre-work for this course will take approximately 45 minutes to complete.
+Before attending this course you will need to complete the pre-work, which will take approximately 45 minutes to complete.

-Click on the weblink to access the course materials including pre work.
+Access the course materials including pre work.

 Intended learning outcomes